-Collagens are the main fibrous component of animal extracellular connective tissue .
+Collagens are the main fibrous component of animal extracellular connective tissue.
 Bacterial collagenases differ from vertebrate collagenases in that they exhibit broader substrate specificity.

 It can attack almost all types of collagen and is capable of making multiple indentations within triple helix regions.

-Much of what is known today about the characteristics of clostridial collagenase comes from pioneering studies in the 1950s by Mandl, Seifter, Harper, and their associates, and subsequent classification work by Van Wart and Bond.
+Much of what is known today about the characteristics of clostridial collagenase comes from pioneering studies in the 1950s by Mandl, Seifter, Harper, and their associates and subsequent classification work by Van Wart and Bond.

 In 1959, Worthington offered the first commercially available collagenase isolated from Clostridium histolyticum.
 At that time, only a crude enzyme preparation was offered.

-After Clostridium histolyticum collagenases were first prepared by Mandl et al., Studies from the late 1950s to the mid-1980s found that several separable collagenases exist and the characteristics and stabilities of these fractions were characterized. partially.
+After Clostridium histolyticum collagenases were first prepared by Mandl et al., Studies from the late 1950s to the mid-1980s found that several separable collagenases exist, and the characteristics and stabilities of these fractions were characterized.
+Partially.

 Until 1962, most of the interest in collagenases focused on clostridial collagenases.
-In that year, Gross and Lapiere obtained evidence for a collagenase in frog tadpole tissue culture media, which was the discovery of the first vertebrate collagenase.
+In that year, Gross and Lapierre obtained evidence for a collagenase in frog tadpole tissue culture media, which was the discovery of the first vertebrate collagenase.

-Other studies of collagenases from human and other mammalian sources have been reported, and continue to be actively studied to better understand the pathology and treatment of human disease.
+Other studies of collagenases from human and other mammalian sources have been reported and continue to be actively studied better to understand the pathology and treatment of human disease.

-Of particular interest is the relationship between collagenase and rheumatoid arthritis, metastasis, wound debridement, herniated disc treatment, angiogenesis, tissue repair, and cirrhosis.
+The exciting relationship between collagenase and rheumatoid arthritis, metastasis, wound debridement, herniated disc treatment, angiogenesis, tissue repair, and cirrhosis.

 The ability of clostridial collagenases to digest native triple helix collagens I, II, and III in a mixture of small peptides is their main distinguishing factor.
-This is accomplished by making multiple splits in the triple helix.
+This is accomplished by doing multiple splits in the triple helix.
 Digestion is completed by hydrolyzing these fragments into a mixture of small peptides.